RomanKue/docs-example/docs/dev-ops-handbook/envoy.md

 feature.
 Basically, envoy calls a webservice for every request to determine if a request is authorized.
 Only if the external authorization service is authorizing the request, it passed on upstream to the main container.

-In a unity app, the authorization service is implemented in the [authz](https://atc-github.azure.cloud.bmw/UNITY/authz) service, which runs as a second sidecar container.
+In a UNITY app, the authorization service is implemented in the [authz](https://atc-github.azure.cloud.bmw/UNITY/authz) service, which runs as a second sidecar container.
-This sidecar can be configured for each unity app, individually.
+This sidecar can be configured for each UNITY app, individually.

 For example, an OAuth2 flow to WebEAM may be initiated for unauthorized requests or certain roles should be checked by the sidecar.
 Here is an example configuration: